 Also, when collecting session data with the OWOX BI algorithm, sending the &qt parameter with the value of more than 4 hours will cause the hit to not get to Google Analytics.
 As the result, OWOX BI will get more data than Google Analytics.

 Google, restricts access to some of its services including Google Cloud Platform in certain countries and regions, such as Crimea, Cuba, Iran, North Korea, Sudan, and Syria.

 For example, hits with "geoNetwork.region = 'Crimea'" can't be collected to Google BigQuery with OWOX BI.
 However, Google Analytics does collect such hits.
 As a result, data collected via GA and OWOX BI can differ considering these restrictions.

 Why session start and end time can differ?

-The sorting is performed twice - first by the server time, and then, each minute, by client time, in order to take account of the possible delays in sending hits.
-Double sorting provides for higher accuracy than sorting only by the time the hit was received by the server.
+The sorting is performed twice: first by the server time, and then, each minute, by client time, in order to take account of the possible delays in sending hits.

 Why may campaign names and keywords for Google Ads-generated visits differ between Google Ads and Google Analytics?

 When sessions are collected based on Google Analytics data, the traffic source data is obtained via the GA Core API.
 With the OWOX BI algorithm, sessions are computed considering the raw data collected in Google BigQuery via the Google Ads API.

 The data about the same visit may differ between Google Ads and Google Analytics.
 Independence from Google Analytics makes it possible to avoid data sampling and get the complete data about traffic sources for the Ads campaigns with auto-tagging.
 OWOX BI session data tables always provide relevant data, since Google Ads reports are a primary data source for OWOX BI Pipeline.